jeankpoti/jeankpoti/README.md

 - 🤔 &nbsp; A Frontend Developer & Open Source enthusiast.
 - 🎓 &nbsp; I got a certificate in Web Development on FreeCodeCamp.
 - 💼 &nbsp; Currently working on some of my side projects based on Web Development.
-- 🌱 &nbsp; Learning more about Cloud Computing on GCP.
 - 🔭 &nbsp; I'm currently looking for opportunities.

 <img align="right" alt=""  src="https://storyset.com/illustration/version-control/cuate/animate"/>